ChicagoDSA/chapter-website/_pages/en/endorsements.md

 3. The Electoral Working Group then votes on whether to advance interviewed candidates to the general membership for a vote on endorsement.
 Candidates not advanced by the Electoral Working Group may also be advanced by a vote of the Executive Committee of Chicago DSA.

 4. Finally, the entire chapter votes on endorsement, and candidates are notified of the result.

-**Are you a member of Chicago DSA and are looking for a way to further the cause of democratic socialism in your community?
-We invite you to consider running for a parent, community or staff member seat on your Local School Council as a part of our Green and Healthy Schools platform.
-If interested, please email us at <electoral@chicagodsa.org> to get involved.**